524243642/ratel/README.md

 are easier to implement and generally faster.
 This library uses redis skip lists to implement SortedSet data types for Python.

-SortedSet is implemented in Python
+SortedSet is implemented in Python and C.

 Here is a few examples:
 ```python